Kliszek/What-the-Weather/README.md

 - There should be more tests
 - The geolocation RequestObject should be more flexible (it should be easier to add a new API)
 - For a bigger number of APIs, maybe an API hub like [rapidapi.com](https://docs.rapidapi.com/docs/what-is-rapidapi) should be used (?)
-- Check cache in interceptors
+- Cache should be ideally managed in interceptors